h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 - EC2 Instances and S3 Storage (RedHat AMI, Amazon Linux AMI, and Ubuntu AMI)
 - Microsoft Azure
 - IBM DSX
-- Anaconda Cloud

 EC2 Instances & S3 Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Tested on Redhat AMI, Amazon Linux AMI, and Ubuntu AMI*

-To use the Amazon Web Services (AWS) S3 storage solution, you will need
-to pass your S3 access credentials to H2O.
-This will allow you to access
-your data on S3 when importing data frames with path prefixes
+To use the Amazon Web Services (AWS) S3 storage solution, you will need to pass your S3 access credentials to H2O.
+This will allow you to access your data on S3 when importing data frames with path prefixes ``s3n://...``.
-``s3n://...``.

 To use the `Minio Cloud Storage <https://minio.io/>`__, you will need to pass an endpoint in addition to access credentials.

-For security reasons, we recommend writing a script to read the access
-credentials that are stored in a separate file.
-This will not only keep
-your credentials from propagating to other locations, but it will also
-make it easier to change the credential information later.
+For security reasons, we recommend writing a script to read the access credentials that are stored in a separate file.
+This will not only keep your credentials from propagating to other locations, but it will also make it easier to change the credential information later.

 **Note**: You can only specify one S3 endpoint.
 This means you can either read data from AWS S3 or Minio S3, not from both.

 AWS Standalone Instance
 '''''''''''''''''''''''

-When running H2O in standalone mode using the simple Java launch
-command, we can pass in the S3 credentials in two ways.
+When running H2O in standalone mode using the simple Java launch command, we can pass in the S3 credentials in two ways.

 -  You can pass in credentials in standalone mode by creating a ``core-site.xml`` file and pass it in with the flag ``-hdfs_config``.
 For an example ``core-site.xml`` file, refer to `Core-site.xml`_.